 Many patients with ankle instability will respond quite well to wearing a compression sleeve, physical therapy program or bracing with certain athletic activities.
 If you do not respond to nonsurgical measures then your sports medicine professional may need to tighten the ligaments to minimize the risk of instability.

 For those suffering from osteochondritis dissecans or OCD of the ankle with a loose piece of bone we typically need to perform a procedure called an ankle arthroscopy.
 This involves putting a small fiberoptic camera into the ankle to visualize all the surfaces.
 Sometimes the loose piece is able to be put back into place and repaired.
 On occasion, the piece of cartilage is too beaten up to repair.
 In that situation, the loose piece needs to be removed.
 OCD injuries are usually small.
 If a large piece of bone is involved we may need to consider a cartilage regeneration procedure.
 The goal of the cartilage regeneration is to minimize the risk of developing osteoarthritis.

 When instability of the peroneal tendons on the outer side of the ankle is caught early, a short period of casting or bracing might allow the structure holding the tendons in place to heal.
 When bracing or casting does not work, then surgery to repair the structure holding the tendons in place will be needed to hold the peroneal tendons in place.
 If those tendons are allowed to snap and pop over the end of the fibula they might eventually tear if this injury is not addressed surgically.

 As mentioned above, the most common cause of ankle popping or snapping is unknown.
 That means that your examination and an MRI may not reveal any obvious abnormality.
-Hopefully a good exam and a good discussion with our doctor can explain why your ankle pops and put your mind at ease.
+Hopefully, a good exam and a good discussion with your doctor can explain why your ankle pops and put your mind at ease.